prashantsah567/CUNY-Enrollment-System/README.md

 - **JavaEE:** Java Platform, Enterprise Edition, for building enterprise-level applications.

 ### Version Control
-- **Git:** Used for version control, facilitating collaboration and code management.
+- **Git:** Used for version control, facilitating collaboration, and code management.

 ### Project Management
 - **GitHub:** Platform for hosting the project repository, version control, and collaboration.